¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 External exception request review

-If we deny a request for a standard exception or for an expedited exception, the member, the member’s designee or the member’s prescribing physician may request that the original exception request and subsequent denial of such request be reviewed by an independent review organization (IRO).
+If we deny a request for a standard exception or for an expedited exception, the member, the member’s authorized representative or the member’s prescribing physician may request that the original exception request and subsequent denial of such request be reviewed by an independent review organization (IRO).

 H) Information on Explanations of Benefits